-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1749 Lowenthal 2010 Support Extends the existing provisions of the California Whistleblower Protection Act (CWPA) to the judicial branch.
-II Promotes accountability and transparency.
-SB 752 Wiggins 2009 Support Requires that counties in joint Public Employees Retirement System (PERS) contract with a court, prior to issuing a pension obligation bond (POB) (1) identify court employees as of January 1, 2001 (2) require PERS to complete an actuarial analysis, and (3) reach agreement with the court on the financial and legal impact of the POB on the court's employer contribution rate. Π AB 276 Solorio 2007 Oppose Provides that a limited-term employee is a regular trial court employee if the limited-term employee has completed 180 days of service, and if the assignment, position, or project of the limited-term employee is an integral part of the long-term, regular work of the trial court.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 752 Wiggins 2009 Support Requires that counties in joint Public Employees Retirement System (PERS) contract with a court, prior to issuing a pension obligation bond (POB): (1) identify court employees as of January 1, 2001, (2) require PERS to complete an actuarial analysis, and (3) reach agreement with the court on the financial and legal impact of the POB on the court's employer contribution rate. Π AB 276 Solorio 2007 Oppose Provides that a limited-term employee is a regular trial court employee if the limited-term employee has completed 180 days of service, and if the assignment, position, or project of the limited-term employee is an integral part of the long-term, regular work of the trial court.
 This bill would remove the right to bargain with employee organizations over the use of temporary or limited-term employees.
 II, III AB 553 Hernandez 2007 Oppose Eliminates or delays the courts' ability to seek injunctive relief when court employees or when county employees strike and essential court employees will not cross a picket line.
 Removes a court's ability to seek injunctive relief in superior court for the return of a limited number of employees instead.
 Requires all injunctive relief to be sought through Public Employment Relations Board.
 II, IV AB 582 Evans 2007 Oppose unless amended and funded Increases the fee for the original and copies of court reporter transcripts for three consecutive years by a specified amount and then annually by the Consumer Price Index.
-I, IV As amended May 23, 2007 council position changed to take no position on amount of transcript rate increase, if funded, support the uniform transcript standards, and oppose unless amended to address increased costs on low income litigants.
-AB 1797 Bermudez 2006 Oppose Prohibits use of limited-term for work that is an integral part of the long-term, regular work of the trial court. Π
+I, IV As amended May 23, 2007, council position changed to take no position on amount of transcript rate increase, if funded; support the uniform transcript standards; and oppose unless amended to address increased costs on low-income litigants.
+AB 1797 Bermudez 2006 Oppose Prohibits use of limited-term employee for work that is an integral part of the long-term, regular work of the trial court. Π SB 733 Aanestad 2005 Oppose unless amended Requires the assets and liabilities of the Superior Court of Butte County and the County of Butte to be kept in separate accounts within the Public Employees Retirement System fund.
+II, III Amendment sought to delete the requirement that assets and liabilities be split and instead require the Judicial Council to report to the Legislature by January 1, 2006, on how to fairly resolve the issues raised in Butte and Solano Counties.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL CO DUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch